 Type of ingredient: Retinoid

-Who should use it: According to Gmyrek, everyone starting in their mid-20s (and even earlier if you're battling acne), with the exception of women who are pregnant or breast-feeding.
+Who should use it: According to Gmyrek, everyone starting in their mid-20s (and even earlier if you're battling acne), except for women who are pregnant or breastfeeding.
 Depending on the formulation, vitamin A can potentially be too irritating for those with sensitive skin.

 How often can you use it: Daily, or more specifically, nightly, once your skin has acclimated to the ingredient.

 Works well with: Always pair vitamin A with sunscreen, as it can make your skin more sensitive to the sun.
 Many formulas incorporate soothing ingredients such as chamomile, or hydrating ingredients such as hyaluronic acid with vitamin A, to help increase the tolerability of a product, says Petrillo.

 Don't use with: Alpha-hydroxy acids, such as glycolic acid, complement vitamin A's anti-aging effects nicely, though using the two in tandem can increase the likelihood of irritation so proceed with caution, says Gmyrek.

 "The terminology is so confusing and there's a ton of misinformation out there, but, according to the National Institute of Health, vitamin A is the name of a group of retinoids," explains Gmyrek.
 (So, for our purposes, let's use the two names synonymously).
 That being said, the term "retinoid" refers to three different states of vitamin A: retinol, retinal (or retinaldehyde), and retinoic acid, she adds.
 Ultimately, they all have the same types of skincare benefits; the difference lies in the conversion process they do or don't have to undergo in the skin to be effective, and subsequently how potent they are, she explains.
 Retinoic acid, which is what prescription-strength products contain, is the strongest, retinols are the weakest, and retinaldehyde falls in the middle.